-(2) In order to determine if good cause exists for failure to comply with the requirement to apply for or provide the county agency with a SSN, the county agency shall consider information provided by the applicant, SSA and the county agency (especially if the county agency was designated to send the SS-5 "Application for a social security card" (rev. 8/2011) to SSA and either did not process the SS-5 or did not process it in a timely manner).
-Documentary evidence or collateral information that the applicant has applied for a SSN or made every effort to supply SSA with the necessary information to complete an application for a SSN shall be considered good cause for not complying timely with this requirement.
-Good cause does not include delays due to illness, lack of transportation or temporary absences, because SSA makes provisions for mail-in applications in lieu of applying in person.
-Except for newborns who have received benefits in accordance with paragraph (B)(2) of this rule, when the applicant can show good cause why an application for a SSN has not been completed in a timely manner, that person shall be eligible to receive supplemental nutrition assistance program (SNAP) benefits for one month in addition to the month of application.
-If the applicant applying for a SSN has been unable to obtain the documents required by SSA, the county agency should make every effort to assist the individual in obtaining these documents.
-Good cause for failure to apply must be shown monthly in order for the applicant to continue to maintain eligibility.
-Once an application has been filed, the county agency shall permit the applicant to continue to maintain eligibility pending notification of the county agency of of the applicant's SSN.
-When good cause is not established, the individual for whom the number is not provided is disqualified.
+- (3) Good cause does not include delays due to illness, lack of transportation or temporary absences because SSA makes provisions for mail-in applications in lieu of applying in person. - (4) Except for newborns who have received benefits in accordance with paragraph (B)(2) of this rule, when an assistance group member can show good cause why an application for a SSN has not been completed in a timely manner, that individual is to be eligible to receive supplemental nutrition assistance program (SNAP) benefits for one month in addition to the month of application. - (5) If the assistance group member applying for a SSN has been unable to obtain the documents required by SSA, the county agency is to make every effort to assist the individual in obtaining these documents. - (6) Good cause for failure to apply is to be shown monthly in order for an assistance group member to continue to maintain eligibility.
+Once an application has been filed, the county agency is to permit the assistance group member to maintain eligibility pending notification of the county agency of the assistance group member's SSN. - (7) When good cause is not established, the assistance group member for whom the number is not provided is disqualified. - (E) When is an SSN verified? - (1) For those individuals who provide SSNs prior to certification, recertification or at any office contact, the county agency shall record the SSN and verify it.

-(3) In order for a disqualified applicant to regain eligibility, the applicant must supply the county agency with the required SSN.

-(D) When is an SSN verified?

-(1) For those individuals who provide SSNs prior to certification, reapplication or at any office contact, the county agency shall record the SSN and verify it.
 However, certification of an otherwise eligible assistance group shall not be delayed solely to validate any member's SSN, even when the thirty-day processing period has not expired.
-As soon as all other steps necessary to certify an assistance group are completed, except for verification of a SSN(s), the county agency shall certify the assistance group.

-(2) When verification of an already reported SSN is not completed at initial certification, it shall be completed at the time of or prior to the assistance group's next recertification.

-(3) A verified SSN shall be reverified only when the identity of the individual or the SSN becomes questionable.
+As soon as all other steps necessary to certify an assistance group are completed, except for verification of a SSN(s), the county agency shall certify the assistance group. - (2) When verification of an already reported SSN is not completed at initial certification, it shall be completed at the time of or prior to the assistance group's next recertification. - (3) A verified SSN shall be reverified only when the identity of the individual or the SSN becomes questionable.